 Lots of problems can occur during the claims process.
 If major problems arise, talk with your insurance agent.
 Agents often do not deal directly with a claim, but they are a great resource if there is a problem.
 An agent can contact your claim representative or even the body shop on your behalf to help ensure the process goes as smooth as possible.

 What to Do if It Is Taking Too Long

 Sometimes, no matter what you do, the claims process takes longer than you would like.
 The best thing you can do is have a backup plan.

 ·Get a Rental Car: It may not be ideal, but sometimes you have to get a rental car so you can get to work and pick up the kids from school.
-Make sure you select the proper coverage to protect the rental car while you are driving it.
+Most insurers will cover the cost of a rental after an accident, but it not, make sure you select the proper coverage to protect the rental car while you are driving it.

 ·Borrow a Car: The most cost effective option is to borrow a friend or family member's car.
 Coverage would be automatically extended to you; however, remember their deductibles will apply if you damage the vehicle.
 Paying for the deductible would be the right thing to do if a loss occurs while you are borrowing it.